 Each year, we survey our employers to determine the ‘ideal candidate.’
 While this may vary among employers, there are three major competencies that all organizations seek: communication, problem-solving, and teamwork.

-Communication skills includes writing, speaking, and interpersonal skills.
-Your ability to write well translates into a valuable skill set to employers.
-An ‘ideal candidate’ has the ability to articulate their ideas in an organized and concise format.
+Communication skills include writing, speaking, and interpersonal skills.
+Your ability to write well translates into a valuable skill set for employers.
+An ‘ideal candidate’ can articulate their ideas in an organized and concise format.
 Platform skills will also contribute to your success in the hiring process.
 How often have you spoken in front of a group or class?
 Can you be persuasive in your presentation of a concept?
 Finally, employers are looking for someone who is engaging and enthusiastic.
 Your ability to connect with others as well as with the recruiter demonstrates your interpersonal skill set.

 Problem Solving/Analytical Skills